ditharaavindi/E-Commerce-Phone-Store-Web-App/Frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Quick Start

+1. Install dependencies:

+   `npm install`

+2. Run the development server with HMR:

+   `npm run dev`

+3. Build for production:

+   `npm run build`

+4. Preview a production build locally:

+   `npm run preview`

+These commands assume you are in the `Frontend` directory and have Node.js/npm installed.